ManticoreGamesInc/platform-documentation/src/api/ui.md

 ### `GetCursorPosition`

-In this client script we listen for the player's primary action (e.g. Left mouse click) then print the position of their cursor to the event log.
+In this client script we listen for the player's primary action (for example Left mouse click) then print the position of their cursor to the event log.

 ```lua
 function OnBindingPressed(player, action)